marianemcgrath/pfda/assignment/README.md

 ## **References:**

-The main sources used were:
+**The main sources used were:**

 [GeeksforGeeks] (https://www.geeksforgeeks.org/)

 [Stack Overflow*](https://stackoverflow.com/)

 [W3Schools] (https://www.w3schools.com/)

 [Pandas Documentation](https://pandas.pydata.org/docs/)

 [Real Python](https://realpython.com/)

 [DataCamp] (https://www.datacamp.com/)

 All code in the assignment folder has been referenced and including AI prompts when required.

-**Population distribution graph was created by the author of this project (because I really, wanted to, and used it as my Christmas wish).
+**Population distribution graph was created by the author of this project (because I really wanted to create a pyramid plot, and used it as my Christmas wish!).

 Using [Stack Overflow](https://stackoverflow.com/questions/63619776/population-pyramid-with-python-and-seaborn_), [Medium](https://maciejtarsa.medium.com/plotting-a-population-pyramid-in-python-52be034968b0), [CodersColumn](https://coderzcolumn.com/tutorials/data-science/population-pyramid-chart-using-matplotlib) and beautified with the help of Claude AI.

 ---